-Safeguard offer two main types of system for waterproofing existing cellars and basements.
+Safeguard offers two main types of system for waterproofing existing cellars and basements.
 By offering both types of system we are able to offer an impartial opinion as to which system is best suited for a particular project.
-We are also able to supply waterproofing systems for the construction of new basements:

-The Vandex Basement Waterproofing System – is a multi-coat waterproofing system that is both durable and versatile.
-The main coating material, Vandex BB75, is a cement-based powder which is mixed with water and applied to walls, floors, and ceilings by spray or trowel.
-It sets to form a bond with the masonry substrate, creating an impervoius barrier to the movement of water.
+The Drybase Basement Waterproofing System – is a multi-coat waterproofing system that is both durable and versatile.
+The main coating material, Drybase Tanking Slurry, is a cement-based powder which is mixed with water and applied to walls, floors, and ceilings by spray or trowel.
+It sets to form a bond with the masonry substrate, creating an impervious barrier to the movement of water.

-The diagram to the left shows a typical basement waterproofing application.
-A sand-cement render is applied to the walls and a bottle cove formed at the wall-floor junction using Vandex Unimortar 1.
-Two coats of Vandex BB75 are then applied to the walls and floor.
+Figure 1 shows a typical basement waterproofing application.
+A sand-cement render is applied to the walls and a bottle cove formed at the wall-floor junction using Drybase Universal Mortar.
+Two coats of Drybase Tanking Slurry are then applied to the walls and floor.
 Finally, a screed is applied to the floor and a suitable plaster is applied to the walls.

-Oldroyd Xv can be covered with plasterboard (using timber battens or the Fastframe Drylining System), screed, or a floating timber floor.
-A drainage facility, incorporating a sump and a pump, will need to be included as part of the system.
-The Aquadrain perimeter drainage channel may also be used to provide additional drainage at the wall-floor junction.
+A drainage facility, incorporating a sump and pump, will need to be included as part of the system.
+The Drybase Aquachannel Perimeter Drainage Channel may also be used to provide additional drainage at the wall-floor junction.

-The best solution is often a combination of the two systems (e.g. Oldroyd Xv applied to floors and walls, with the Vandex system used to waterproof a flat ceiling).
+The best solution is often a combination of the two systems (e.g. Oldroyd membranes applied to floors and walls, with the Drybase Tanking Range used to waterproof a flat ceiling).
 To discuss specific projects, please contact our technical department on 01403 210204 or submit an enquiry.

 Basement Waterproofing Contractors

 Basement waterproofing is a job for a skilled contractor.
-If you would like a quote from a basement waterproofing company in your area, please fill in the form below or call us on 01403 210204.
+If you would like a quote from a basement waterproofing company in your area, please contact our technical department on 01403 210204 or submit an enquiry.